Ecasept/simplelogic/README.md

 It currently supports:

-## Installation
+## Usage

 ## Screenshots

 ---

-This project was developed together by [Arbee](https://github.com/Arbee4ever) and [Ecasept](https://github.com/Ecasept) &mdash; please report any bugs as issues in this GitHub repository.
+This project was developed together by [Arbee](https://arbeeco.de) and [Ecasept](https://github.com/Ecasept) &mdash; please report any bugs as issues in this GitHub repository.